The Benefits of Managing School Assets & How to Achieve Them

 But, by implementing school asset management, organisers can effectively avoid this type of situation from occurring.
 They would be able to track the whereabouts of all necessary assets before the start of the performance, to make sure they’re available for use and in working order.

-How to Improve the Accuracy of Your Asset Data
+Improve the Accuracy of Asset Data

 All schools have a responsibility to carry out auditing processes for key stakeholders, such as governors, and in the case of state-maintained schools, the government.